EliasReaz/PCA_tSNE_KMeans/README.md

-## PCA_tSNE_KMeans
+## Unsupervised Machine Learning

-**Unsupervised learning**
+### Kmeans clustering, Principal Component Analysis (PCA), t_SNE (t-distributed Stochastic Neighbourhood Embedding)

+**PCA**

+#### sample data:
-The sample data "Air_Pollution.csv" is collected from my MIT IDSS course.
-The jupyter notebook is used to answer questions of quiz on PCA.
+- "Air_Pollution.csv" is used for PCA and is collected from my MIT-IDSS online course.
+- "grocery_database.xlsx" is used for KMeans and is collected from Andrew Jone's Data Science Infinity (DSI).